vvithershins/AIPythonCourse/Day4FunctionsAndModules/README.md

-Day 4: Functions and Modules
+Day 4: Functions
 Introduction
-In Day 4, we'll explore the concept of functions and modules in Python.
+In Day 4, we'll explore the concept of functions in Python.
 Functions allow us to encapsulate reusable blocks of code, while modules enable us to organize our code into separate files for better maintainability and reusability.

 What We'll Cover
 Creating and using functions
 Function parameters and return values
-Introduction to modules and importing modules

 Lesson
 Functions
 A function in Python is a block of code that performs a specific task.
 Functions help us avoid repetitive code and make our code more modular and easier to understand.